trimstray/nginx-admins-handbook/README.md

 ## General disclaimer

 It is not official document.
-This is rather a collection of rules, notes and papers, best practices and recommendations used by me (also in production environments but not only).
+This is rather a collection of rules, notes and papers, best practices and recommendations collected and used by me (also in production environments but not only).
 Many of these refer to external resources.

 I've never found one guide that covers the most important things about NGINX, and around NGINX.
 Of course, we have [official documentation](https://nginx.org/en/docs/) - it's probably the best place for us.